slorg1/cs-docs/_posts/2020-10-10-parameter_types.md

     </a>
 </div>

-This post offers a stance on the semantic significant of the different kinds of parameters available in various languages (the same logic applies to members in JS/TS as the same type declination exists).
+This post offers a stance on the semantic significance of the different kinds of parameters available in various languages (the same logic applies to members in JS/TS as the same type declination exists).

 This stance reflects my personal approach on the matter.